etscrivner/etscrivner.github.io/_posts/2018-11-21-cartographic-software-engineering.markdown

 Automation is the pinnacle of cartographic software engineering and its aim.

 While there is much still to say here the outline has been sketched.
 Now all that remains is its elaboration in practice.

+---

+[^1]: [Watts Humphrey](https://en.wikipedia.org/wiki/Watts_Humphrey) is an as yet underappreciated luminary in the field of software engineering.
+More important even than the particulars of his ideas is the attitude which underlies them.
+Namely, his relentless pursuit of self-improvement and belief that software projects are rationally manageable in ways that lend themselves to continuous improvement in all important areas - productivity, prediction accuracy, quality, reliability.
+Furthermore, Humphrey believes such "rational management" can lend consistency and quality to the works of even less capable individuals while giving ultra-competent individuals the ability to thrive at new peaks of performance.
+Humphrey views the exasperated rejection of method and over-reliance on self-organization characteristic of Scrum, Agile, TDD et al. as surrender in the face of the difficult task of organizing and planning software development - more political than pragmatic.
+The [data he collected](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=5259) on his Team Software Process (TSP) bears this out.
+Software projects can be managed with the appropriate discipline and techniques, producing astounding results.
+Similarly for Humphrey, waterfall methods fall victim to a lack of delegation to competent and appropriately empowered teams actually capable of organizing, planning, and performing the work.
+They also fail to manage risk by ignoring the iterative unfolding of any complex system.
+What matters is technique and the individuals operating under those techniques.
+Recent attempts to reconcile TSP and Agile practices have been misguided - the two are fundamentally politically opposed.

+[^2]: Wikipedia contains [a large repository of diagrams](https://commons.wikimedia.org/wiki/Specific_diagram_types) but solemnly notes "there is no general accepted classification of diagrams".
+A fascinating research problem.

+[^3]: UML itself has fallen somewhat out of fashion and even traumatized some individuals with the inflated claims and overzealous totalizing of some of its early practitioners.
+See ["Death By UML Fever"](https://queue.acm.org/detail.cfm?id=984495) for an idea of what happened here.
+It provides a cautionary tale about being overly prescriptive or enthusiastic with regards to "one method to rule them all" in software engineering.